yapcrun/TypeMaster/README.md

 ## Known Issues

 - Linux tray icon will not work correctly if operating in a venv
-- Display freezes when operating in a venv
+- Window manager freezes if operating in a venv